microsoft/Spartan/README.md

 ![Rust](https://github.com/microsoft/Spartan/workflows/Rust/badge.svg)

 Spartan is a high-speed zero-knowledge proof system, a cryptographic primitive that enables a prover to prove a mathematical statement to a verifier without revealing anything besides the validity of the statement.
-This repository provides `libspartan`, a Rust library that implements a zero-knowledge succinct non-interactive argument of knowledge (zkSNARK), which is a type of zero-knowledge proof system with short proofs and fast verification times.
+This repository provides `libspartan,` a Rust library that implements a zero-knowledge succinct non-interactive argument of knowledge (zkSNARK), which is a type of zero-knowledge proof system with short proofs and fast verification times.
 The details of the Spartan proof system are described in our [paper](https://eprint.iacr.org/2019/550) published at [CRYPTO 2020](https://crypto.iacr.org/2020/).

 A simple example application is proving the knowledge of a secret s such that H(s) == d for a public d, where H is a cryptographic hash function (e.g., SHA-256, Keccak).
-A more complex application is a stateful cloud service that produces proofs of correct state machine transitions for auditability.
-See this [paper](https://eprint.iacr.org/2020/758.pdf) for details.
+A more complex application is a database-backed cloud service that produces proofs of correct state machine transitions for auditability.
+See this [paper](https://eprint.iacr.org/2020/758.pdf) for an overview and this [paper](https://eprint.iacr.org/2018/907.pdf) for details.

 Note that this library has *not* received a security review or audit.